The follow up course to Retrofitting Traditional Building 1: Principles and Practice.

 Please note that due to popular demand, this course has been designed as a follow up to Nick Heath's "Retrofitting Traditional Building 1: Principles and Practice" course.
 It is strongly suggested (but not compulsory), that delegates attend the first course before this Case Studies session.

-Case studies include a range of project types including domestic and non-domestic, urban and rural, and listed and unlisted buildings, conversions and deep- to medium-level performance targets.
+Case studies include a range of project types including domestic and non-domestic, urban and rural, listed and unlisted buildings, conversions and deep- to medium-level performance targets.
 Both completed and uncompleted projects are presented, together with pre-retrofit performance analysis, hygrothermal simulations, detailed architectural drawings and post-occupancy monitoring where available to demonstrate the links between theory and practice.

 About the trainer